by Tom Jennings

 The other nothing in these character sets, this is known in the ASCII-1963 standard as 'word separator, (space, normally non-printing)'.
 Though it produces no ink on paper, it is of course graphical nonetheless.
 The other 'BLANK' is NUL or IDLE.

 Non-printing space exists in both cases of ITA2.
 Many ITA machines "un-shift" on space, reverting to LTRS case.
+(This was a common use of the "stunt box" in Model 28 and other teleprinters; stunt boxes were a form of macros in metal.)

 Similarly, FIELDATA has two "space" codes; one each in the alphabetical and the supervisory code tables, an artifact brought on by the ambiguous nature of the "tag" bit (see the discussion under the FIELDATA table).
 The alphabetic space has a graphical representation as well; it's common for there to be an agreed-upon 'meta-representation' of a non-printing character, but it's unusual to see it in a code table; it appears to be another FIELDATA ambiguity.
 Interestingly, I recall Data General FORTRAN4 documentation, in the late 1970's, using this triangle in syntactical diagrams to indicate space (10).